St. Mary Church (Westphalia, Michigan)

-St. Mary Parish Church is a Roman Catholic church in Westphalia, Michigan.
-The parish is part of the Roman Catholic Diocese of Lansing.
+St. Mary Parish Church is a Roman Catholic church in the Diocese of Lansing.
+The churn is a Modified Gothic style structure with Indiana split face stone located on Westphalia street in Westphalia, Michigan.
+It is also designated as a Michigan State Historic Site.
 Along with the church, St. Mary Parish facilities include an elementary school, youth center, funeral chapel, parish center, cemetery, rosary garden, and parish offices.

 History

 Original log cabin church

-The first settlers of Westphalia arrived in the port of New York on October 3, 1836 aboard the Leontine from the port of Bremen, Germany.
+The first settlers of Westphalia arrived in the port of New York on October 3, 1836, aboard the Leontine from the port of Bremen, Germany.
 Before sailing from Bremen, they had traveled by land from their home in Sauerland in the western part of Germany.
 These first few settlers were Father Anton Kopp, St. Mary's pioneering priest, and the Eberhard Platte family.
 By way of the Erie Canal, they landed in Detroit on the 25th of that same month.

 Taking the advice of Father Martin Kundig of St. Mary's Parish in Detroit, Kopp and Eberhard Platte travelled to the newly established land office in the town of Ionia.
 After arriving at the office on November 4 and waiting six days, they finally made a purchase of 560 acres which would one day become the home of St. Mary's Parish.

 The German Catholic parish was established almost immediately after the settlers first arrived.
 After buying the land at Ionia, Father Anton Kopp traveled back to Detroit.
 On November 19, the day after he arrived back in Detroit, Kopp visited Bishop Friedrich Reese and was assigned the new German parish.
 This appointment has great significance, "It was the beginning of the rural Catholic Church in Michigan," wrote Kopp in his journal.
-Kopp returned to his assigned parish in September of 1837 and celebrated Masses in the homes of the settlers.
-In March of 1838 a two-room log house, that served as the first church as well, was completed.
+Kopp returned to his assigned parish in September 1837 and celebrated Masses in the homes of the settlers.
+In March 1838 a two-room log house, that served as the first church as well, was completed.
 Kopp stayed with his parish for five years, until he left for his new assignment at St. Mary's in Detroit.